applebar17/Boris/README.md

 boris chat
 ```

-When a chat starts, Boris **“studies” your project** (progress spinner) and shows a concise scan summary.
-Subsequent runs are faster thanks to snapshots.
+When a chat starts, Boris **“studies” your project** and shows a concise scan summary.
+First time studying a project could be slow, but subsequent runs are faster thanks to snapshots.

 ---